shauntneah/ColmarAcademy/README.md

 # Website Requirement Document

+**currently project in progress. document will be updated accordingly.**

 This is an test evaluation assignment as part of [GenerationSG](https://singapore.generation.org/launch-your-career-in-tech/) Junior Fullstack Developer Bootcamp, Day 14.